Partipate in the DeployHub OSS Community for Continuous Delivery and Deployment

 You can also contribute by testing and revising other requests, especially if it is one you are interested in using.
 Please keep your comments clear and to the point, courteous and constructive, tickets are not a good place to start discussions (deployhub-project for this).

-OpenMake Software is a company supporting DeployHub and building additional solutions based on DeployHub.
-We also provide continuous delivery, continuous deployment and DevOps services and support for those that are interested.
+DeployHub Inc. is a company supporting DeployHub and building additional solutions based on DeployHub.
+We also provide services around designing a Kubernetes architecture using a Domain Driven Design for those that are interested.

 Our most important task however is enabling all the great things that happen in the DeployHub community, including organizing software releases of DeployHub.
 For more information about any of these things, contact